san-sei/documents/content/en/docs/prologue/introduction.md

 ## Get started

-There are two main ways to get started with Doks:
+There are two main ways to get started with IDmelon mobile app in order to use your smartphone as a FIDO USB security key:
+- IDmelon Pairing Tool
+- IDmelon Reader

+You are an individual and don't know which one to try?
+Try with IDmelon Pairing Tool first because no additional hardware is needed in this approach and it is built right for you.
-### Tutorial
+### IDmelon Pairing Tool

 {{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users." />}}